noirello/bonsai/docs/api.rst

    Open LDAP connection.

-   :return: The :class:`LDAPConnection` object itself, if it is a synchronous or an iterator if it's an asynchronous connection.
+   :return: The :class:`LDAPConnection` object itself, if it is a synchronous or a message ID if it's an asynchronous connection.
    :rtype: :class:`LDAPConnection` or iterator.

 .. method:: LDAPConnection.search(base=None, scope=None, filter=None, attrlist=[], timeout=0, sizelimit=0, attrsonly=False)